cchexcode/qop/docs/README.md

 # qop - A simple database migration tool

-`qop` is a command-line tool for managing database migrations.
+`qop` is a command-line tool for managing database migrations for PostgreSQL and SQLite.
 It's designed to be simple, straightforward, and easy to use.

 ## Features